johnmoses/zero-to-hero-dsa/5-two-pointers/4-variable-size-sliding-window/main.md

 ## Examples
 Finding the smallest subarray with a sum greater than or equal to a target.

+Example:
+Input: arr = [2,3,1,2,4,3], target = 7
+Output: 2
+Explanation: The subarray [4,3] has the minimal length of 2.

 ## Key Concepts
 - Window size adjusts during traversal.
 - Two pointers maintain window boundaries.